Packing Advice for Odyssey Traveller's Small Group Tours

-Many travellers ask us how best to prepare for their Odyssey programs, seeking out advice on clothing, medication, insurance, among other concerns when travelling overseas.
+Many travellers ask us how best to prepare for their Odyssey Traveller programs, seeking out advice on clothing, medication, insurance, among other concerns when travelling overseas.
 This article shares some of what we have learned from years of accumulated experience in leading small group tours, which dates back to 1983.
-Odyssey trusts that this article Mature Travelers packing advice for small group escorted learning tours along with this article on footwear that you can read by clicking here will guide you in planning your trip.
-Whether you’re travelling to Europe, Asia, within Australia, or anywhere else in the world, the basic rules of packing don’t change.
+Odyssey Traveller trusts that this article, along with this article on footwear will guide you in planning your trip.
+Whether you’re travelling to Europe, Asia, within Australia, or anywhere else in the world, the basic rules of packing remain the same.

-This article is divided into 2 sections.
+This article is divided into two sections.
 The first section provides general advice on documents, luggage, and medical kits.
 The second part offers some suggestions on how to pack inside the suitcase.
 The mechanics of packing has many different variables and considerations.
-This second part of the article on Mature Travelers packing advice for small group escorted learning tours considers how and what to pack given that the majority of Odyssey tours are typically 3 weeks in duration.
+This second part of the article considers how and what to pack, given that the majority of Odyssey Traveller tours are typically three weeks in duration.

 - Country-specific advice